FAQs

 • Demonstrated capacity for cultural sensitivity

-• Regularly attended mentorship and Peer Group meetings
+• Regularly attended mentor and peer group meetings

 • Passed a final exam

-If your application is accepted, you will be automatically enrolled in the program and your credit card will be charged the amount of the first payment of the payment plan you selected minus the deposit.
-If you are accepted and enrolled in the program and you later wish to cancel for any reason, you must notify Sounds True in writing by August 31, 2022 for a full refund of tuition paid to date, including your deposit.
+If your application is accepted, you will be automatically enrolled in the program and your credit card will be charged the amount of the first payment of the payment plan you selected minus the application fee.
+If you are accepted and enrolled in the program and you later wish to cancel for any reason, you must notify mmtcp@soundstrue.com in writing by October 31, 2024, for a full refund of tuition paid to date.

-If you are awarded a scholarship but choose not to accept the scholarship award, you will not be enrolled in the program, and your deposit will be refunded in full.
+After October 31, 2024, refunds cannot be provided except in rare and extraordinary circumstances or life-threatening emergencies.
+If you are awarded a scholarship but choose not to accept the scholarship award, you will not be enrolled in the program.

-Tuition plans include: program components; access to the online Learning Portal and communities; coursework; video, audio, and written lessons; admission to two livestream/on-demand events; monthly group Mentor sessions; 3 private Mentor sessions; and administrative support.
+Tuition plans include: program components; access to the online learning portal and communities; coursework; video, audio, and written lessons; admission to all program livestream/on-demand events; monthly group mentorship sessions; three private mentor sessions; and administrative support.

-Books from required or optional reading list (textbooks); additional private sessions with Mentor (can be purchased separately).
+Books from optional reading list; additional private sessions with mentor (can be purchased separately).

-• Pay a refundable deposit due at the time of application.
+• Pay the nonrefundable deposit due at the time of application.

 Please return to your Regpack account and click on the “Log in” button in the upper right-hand side of your screen.
 Please note, applicants have experienced challenges with Safari.
 Please consider logging in using Firefox or Chrome.